 Companies are continuously looking for ways to increase their kilowatts per square foot in the data center, while at the same time, trying to have real impacts on Power Usage Effectiveness (PUE).
 In traditional air-cooled environments, these two goals are generally diametrically opposed.
 One way to bring these two initiatives in line with one another is the use of liquid cooling.

-In hyperscale and enterprise data centers, this traditionally meant bringing liquid to the rack through rear-door exchangers.
+In hyperscale and enterprise database centers, this traditionally meant bringing liquid to the rack through rear-door exchangers.
 But even that technology has its limitations, which are now being stressed by the computing requirements of HPC and AI.
 In an attempt to push those limitations further, enable even more density and drive a lower PUE, the industry is starting to move the liquid down directly to heat exchangers on the chips.

 The key difference between traditional liquid cooling and immersion is contact.
 Traditional liquid-cooled solutions do not expose the computer components directly to fluids.
 However, in an immersion cooling solution, racks become tanks, and the computers are submerged into an inert fluid.
 This viscous substance can more effectively remove massive amounts of heat while keeping PUEs just north of one.

-But moving in this direction will have significant ramifications on the design of computers and the data centers that host them.
+But moving in this direction will have significant ramifications on the design of computers and the future data centers that host them.

-For immersion cooling to gain adoption, designers must rethink how computers are designed to support submersing them in a horizontal tank rather than a vertical rack.
+For immersion cooling to gain adoption, designers must rethink how computers are designed to support submerging them in a horizontal tank rather than a vertical rack.
 Traditional computers are designed for air-cooled solutions.
 These devices leverage fans and other moving parts throughout the box that will not operate properly if submerged.

 Assuming these parts could function in fluid, the positioning of the fans causes traditional servers to be engineered to be racked and serviced horizontally from both the front and the rear.
 Immersion cooling requires that designers remove all fans and traditional moving parts and design the server to be serviced vertically, allowing easy access to all components from the exposed edge of the computer.
 This is not a huge change, but a necessary one, for immersion cooling to become more mainstream.

 Fundamentally, immersion cooling changes the paradigm of the traditional rack.
 Data centers would have to evolve from having vertical racks to having horizontal tanks.
 The tanks are slightly larger than a traditional rack, so the footprint would naturally change.
-Fortunately, most data centers are designed with slab construction, so structurally, the buildings will support the shift with very few changes.
+Fortunately, most database centers are designed with slab construction, so structurally, the buildings will support the shift with very few changes.

 Where the real change would be needed is in the mechanical and electrical systems.

 With immersion cooling, a tank would be capable of supporting approximately five times the power/heat rejection compared to traditional air-cooled racks, taking the kW per rack from 20kW to 100kW.
-That shift would drive data center providers to investigate ways to bring additional power into the facility, which would impact electrical room sizing and generator sizing.
+That shift would drive future data center providers to investigate ways to bring additional power into the facility, which would impact electrical room sizing and generator sizing.
 There would be other electrical design ripples downstream required to support the greater power density as well.

 On the mechanical front, things would get much simpler.
 The immersion tanks are all self-contained, so they only need plumbing to provide supply and return water.
 This would require that the plumbing architecture provide last-mile water service to the tanks.

-Most tanks’ kW ratings are based on room temperature water supply, so in theory, the data center provider could remove a large amount of the chiller capacity associated with today’s data centers, assuming customers need only advertised densities.
+Most tanks’ kW ratings are based on room temperature water supply, so in theory, the database center provider could remove a large amount of the chiller capacity associated with today’s database centers, assuming customers need only advertised densities.
 Immersion solutions also have ratings based on chilled water that can range up to three times higher than the advertised base rate, so the data center provider may want to deploy a chiller package but remove all other air handlers.

-Should immersion take off, data center operators would need to adjust to a higher demand for power while adjusting to changes in mechanical plants and upgrades in on-floor plumbing.
+Should immersion take off, future data center operators would need to adjust to a higher demand for power while adjusting to changes in mechanical plants and upgrades in on-floor plumbing.

 Is immersion cooling a feasible option for companies looking for higher density and more power efficiency?
 It certainly appears to be.
-Will immersion cooling take off in the very near future and supplant air cooling and liquid cooling in the average hyperscale data center?
+Will immersion cooling take off in the very near future and supplant air cooling and liquid cooling in the average hyperscale database center?
 That really comes down to three factors:

-- manufacturers and their ability to mass produce servers that are “immersion cooling friendly”
+- Manufacturers and their ability to mass produce servers that are “immersion cooling friendly”

-Regardless, Vantage will be keeping an eye on the exciting new developments to this old technology and looks forward to partnering with customers to determine if immersion cooling is the best solution for their data center and IT requirements.
+Regardless, Vantage will be keeping an eye on the exciting new developments to this old technology and looks forward to partnering with customers to determine if immersion cooling is the best solution for their database center and IT requirements.

 Steve Conner serves as vice president, solutions engineering at Vantage Data Centers.
 He is responsible for leading the company’s sales team on technical requirements in pursuit of new business.